nexquery/samp-multi-work-studio/README.md

-# SA-MP Multi Work Editor
+# SA-MP Multi Work Studio
 This project is a comprehensive in-game editor.

 # Project Start